yomidevs/local-audio-yomichan/README.md

 1. If you do not have internet access, you can still add audio to your cards.

 1. Compared to standard Yomichan, this improves coverage because it adds various sources not covered by Yomichan, such as Forvo, NHK 2016, and Shinmeikai 8.

+1. Volume normalization has been applied to the audio, and silence has been trimmed from the beginning and end of the source files.

 </details>

 <details> <summary><b>Disadvantages:</b> <i>(click here)</i> </summary>

-1. This setup requires about **5GB of free space**.
+1. This setup requires about **2 GB of free space**.

-1. Despite having wide coverage, some words may simply not be covered by the local audio server.
-    Attempting to fetch these words will fallback to online sources, which means that there will be no improvement in speed.
+1. This setup requires Anki to be open or the server to be run manually (see below) in order for Yomichan to fetch audio from it.
+However, Yomichan can still fall back to its default sources if `local-audio-yomichan` is unavailable or does not have the requested word.

 </details>